 The following discussion and analysis of the financial condition and results of operations of Cadre Holdings, Inc. (D/B/A The Safariland Group) ("Cadre," "the Company" "we," "us" and "our") should be read in conjunction with our unaudited consolidated financial statements and the related notes appearing elsewhere in this Quarterly Report and with our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
 The following discussion contains forward-looking statements that reflect future plans, estimates, beliefs and expected performance.
 The forward-looking statements are dependent upon events, risks and uncertainties that may be outside of Cadre's control.
 Our actual results may differ significantly from those projected in the forward-looking statements.
-Factors that might cause future results to differ materially from those projected in the forward-looking statements include, but are not limited to, those discussed in Part I, Item 1A.
-Risk Factors of our Annual Report on Form 10-K for the year ended December 31, 2022 and the section entitled "Cautionary Statement Regarding Forward-Looking Statements" included elsewhere in this Quarterly Report on Form 10-Q.
+Factors that might cause future results to differ materially from those projected in the forward-looking statements to, those discussed in Part I, Item 1A.
+Risk Factors of our Annual Report on Form 10-Q.